 Last week I tried playing a memory matching card game with my three-year-old grandson.
 Taking turns and following rules was a learning process for him.
 After missing a match, Grandson often wanted to turn over a third card out of turn.
 I decided to extend some grace and bend a rule so he could experience the thrill of finding matching cards.
 He was a little distressed when I matched cards that he had wanted to find.
 He enjoyed knowing he could accomplish new goals and win the game.
 We will play again and as he gets older I will expect greater attention to rules and behavior.

 I learn things about myself from games–I am stressed by timed games and don’t enjoy some word games!
-I am not patient at reading instructions and teaching new games.
+Also I am not patient at reading instructions and teaching new ones.
 I accept that sometimes I win, and that losing doesn’t really diminish my self-respect.
-I am encouraged when I discover a game to which I am well suited.
-I also know that it isn’t much fun to continue playing a game when the same person always wins.
-I am suspicious that game cheaters hold that as a life philosophy.
-And the biggest losers are the ones who lose their friends.
+However, I am encouraged when I discover a game to which I am well suited.
+Also I know that it isn’t much fun to continue playing one when the same person always wins.
+I am suspicious that cheaters hold that as a life philosophy.
+And the biggest losers are the ones who lose their friends over games.

 Questions for personal journaling or group discussion: